The following table details the planning and information-gathering tasks you must perform before attempting to install, configure

-Render accurate information in Cisco DNA Center's site and location maps
+Render accurate information in site and location maps.

 *.tiles.mapbox.com/* :443.
 For a proxy, the destination is *.tiles.mapbox.com/*

 1 Cisco owns and maintains ciscoconnectdna.com and its subdomains.
-The Cisco Connect DNA infrastructure meets Cisco's Security
+The Cisco Connect DNA infrastructure meets Cisco Security

 and Trust guidelines and undergoes continuous security testing.
-It is robust, with built-in load balancing and automation
+This infrastructure is robust, with built-in load balancing

 Provide Secure Access to the Internet